-So, what are the big jewelry trends for spring summer 2020/2021, we hear you cry?
+So, what are the big jewelry trends for this season, we hear you cry?
 Well, while once upon a time all of our inspiration for new season trends would have come straight from the catwalks, we’re seeing increasingly that social media and influencers are calling the shots on what’s hot.

 While fashion week trends are still present—particularly the heavy gold chains we’ve been seeing the last few seasons—cult brands like WALD and Missoma (opens in new tab) are injecting playfulness and character into necklace and pendant designs online.

 Another big focus point for now, and we hope forever, is sustainability.
 As consumers continuously seek to up their knowledge of eco-friendly brands, materials like recycled silver are becoming more popular as do the independent creators leading the charge on sustainable jewelry.

 So, swat up on what’s going to be big for jewelry over the next few months...

 We’re always looking for ways to be more sustainable and right now we’re taking the lead from some of our favourite independent eco-friendly jewellery brands who are championing pieces made from recycled silver, also known as eco silver.